Mexico's Pena Nieto keeps wide lead in race: polls

 The Buendia & Laredo poll for El Universal surveyed 1,600 eligible voters between June 11 and June 14.
 It had a margin of error of 3.5 percentage points, the newspaper said.

-Parametria interviewed 1,000 voters between June 12 and June 16 with a margin of error of 3.1 percent.

-Reporting by Dave Graham; Editing by Simon Gardner, Elinor Comlay and David Brunnstrom
+Reporting by Dave Graham; Writing by Simon Gardner Editing by W Simon